Quantum criticality in the nonunitary dynamics of $(2+1)$-dimensional free fermions: Summary of D scaling behaviors

-In this section, we show the entanglement scaling behavior of ground state and steady state of unitary dynamics on different lattice geometries.
-Although these results are conventional and part of them are well known, here we present a systematical summary that convenient for searching of them.
+In this appendix, we first show the entanglement scaling behavior of the ground state, and then move to the steady state of unitary dynamics.
+Various lattice geometries, including square, honeycomb, and Lieb lattices, are considered.
+Although these results are conventional and part of them are well known, here we present a systematical summary that is convenient for searching of them.
+Please note that, for unitary dynamics and mixed nonunitary dynamics, the scaling form is universal.